 Education, No Child Left Behind Act, Pell Grants

 Complete analysis of the No Child Left Behind Act, including text and special reporting summary, Congressional Committee on Education press releases.

 Gifted Kids and the No Child Left Behind Act - Gifted Children

 Apr 12, 2014 ...
-The No Child Left Behind law was enacted to improve education in the United States.
-Many believe it helped, but how did it affect gifted ...
+The No Child Left Behind (NCLB) Act was designed to remedy that situation, but what exactly is NCLB and how does it affect gifted children?